hsyir/voyager/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!---
-QUESTIONS ABOUT HOW TO USE VOYAGER SHOULD BE ASKED IN SLACK FIRST
+IF YOU'RE POSTING A QUESTION ABOUT HOW TO USE VOYAGER, PLEASE CONSIDER ASKING IN SLACK FIRST
 --->
 ## Version information
 <!--- The following information is strongly encouraged, but not required for feature requests --->